Pioneer Woman Lemon Layer Cake Recipe

 2. Combine dry ingredients: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.

-3. Mix the wet ingredients: In a large bowl, whisk the melted butter, olive oil, and sugar.
-Add the eggs and whisk for 1-2 minutes until lightened in color.
-Whisk in the vanilla, buttermilk, lemon zest, and lemon juice.
-Add the flour mixture and whisk until just combined.
+3. Mix wet ingredients: In a large bowl, whisk the melted butter, olive oil, and sugar.
+Add eggs and whisk until the mixture lightens.
+Stir in vanilla, buttermilk, lemon zest, and lemon juice.

-4. Prepare the pans: Spray two 8-inch round cake pans with baking spray.
-Divide the batter evenly between the pans and tap them on the counter a few times to level the batter and remove air bubbles.
+5. Prepare cake pans: Spray two 8-inch round pans with nonstick baking spray.
+Divide batter evenly and tap the pans to release air bubbles.

-5. Bake the cakes: Bake for 28 to 32 minutes, or until a toothpick inserted into the center comes out with only a few moist crumbs.
-Let the cakes cool in the pans for 10 minutes, then turn them out onto a cooling rack to cool completely.
+6. Bake the cakes: Bake for 28–32 minutes or until a toothpick comes out with a few moist crumbs.
+Cool in pans for 10 minutes, then transfer to a wire rack.

-7. Assemble the cake: If needed, trim the tops of the cake layers to make them flat.
-Place one layer on a cake plate and spread about 1 cup of buttercream over the top.
-Place the second layer on top and use the remaining frosting to cover the top and sides of the cake.
+8. Assemble the cake: Trim cake layers if needed.
+Place one layer on a cake stand, spread 1 cup of buttercream over it, then stack the second layer and frost the entire cake.

-8. Garnish and serve: Decorate the cake with white chocolate curls or edible flowers if you like.
+9. Garnish: Decorate with white chocolate curls or edible flowers, if desired.

 Pioneer Woman Lemon Layer Cake Recipe